Workplace-Futurists/DiScribe/README.md

 **And YES.** This whole process runs **silently and autonomously**, handling multiple meetings concurrently with no issue.

+**Feel free to read more about our project in our complete [Wiki](https://github.com/Workplace-Futurists/DiScribe/wiki).*

 ### Possible Result
 ```
 [Happy Tree]	  0:0:0	  We are the workplace futurists.
 We are happy to see you.